rytsikau/ee.Yrewind/README.md

 ## Other info

 * Loss of packets on the streamer side causes the estimated time to shift.
 The offset is usually seconds, but if its internet connection is unstable and/or the stream has been running for a long time, it can be minutes or even hours.
-For example, if the broadcast was interrupted for a total of 1 hour, then 24-hour frames will be downloaded as 23-hour
+For example, if the broadcast was interrupted for a total of 1 hour, then 24-hour frames will be downloaded as 23-hour.
+Thus, time accuracy can only be guaranteed for the current moment.
+The farther the video is rewound, the greater the probability of an error
 * The calculated point for the `-start` parameter is the time of the local computer when the program starts (displayed in the first line)
 * To determine the earliest available point, try download the knowingly unavailable time interval (for example, `-start=20000101:0000`).
 After a while, the program will show a warning indicating the earliest available point at the moment
-* To prevent video file corruption due to network errors or FFmpeg crashes, use TS container to save video (`-vformat=ts`).
+* To prevent video file corruption due to network errors or software crashes, use TS container to save video (`-vformat=ts`).
 Please note that it does not currently support resolutions higher than 1080p and embedded metadata

 <br>